The only country to ever make me jealous was Canada.

 Bustling and dynamic, Toronto is the largest city in Canada and a damn good time.
 Often compared to New York City, Toronto is super-diverse, fast-paced, and a little gritty.
 There’s so much to do in this city; a shit ton, really.
 It may seem daunting at first, the amount that Toronto has to offer but, as they say, a thousand-mile journey starts with a single step.

-Start walking, in Old Toronto to start with, which is where most of the city’s main attractions are.
+Start your itinerary in Old Toronto, which is where most of the city’s main attractions are.
 Visit worthwhile sites like the Art Gallery of Toronto, the Distillery District, St. Lawrence Market, and the iconic CN Tower.
 On the edges of Old Toronto are several other places of interest, including the Royal Ontario Museum and Casa Loma.

-Finally, no trip to Toronto is complete without a trip to mighty Niagara Falls, which considered one of three largest waterfalls in the world.
-You can easily arrange a day trip to see the falls or stay the night in one of many lodges.
+There are so many Ontario day trips to be taken from Toronto.
+No trip to Toronto is complete without a trip to mighty Niagara Falls, which is considered one of the three largest waterfalls in the world.
+You can easily arrange a day trip to see the falls or stay a night in one of many lodges.

 Ottawa is the federal capital of Canada and an amazing city in its own right.
 With a rapidly expanding economy – thanks to the tech boom – huge tracts of green space, and some of the nation’s top research centers, Ottawa is an extremely habitable city and one of the best places in Canada to live.

-Like nearly every Canadian city in this guide, Ottawa is best experienced on foot or by bike.
-There are several paths and throughways designated for pedestrians and bikers so those traveling with their own two feet shouldn’t have to deal with cars.
+Like nearly every Canadian city in this guide, Ottawa is best experienced as a pedestrian.
+Base yourself somewhere central in the city and then opt to walk or bike around.
 There are several bicycle rental companies throughout the city and most official city maps should include a list of them.

 Parliament Hill is the most popular attraction in Ottawa and most visitors head there first.
 Situated on the banks of the Ottawa River, Parliament Hill is a gorgeous neo-baroque building filled with art and chatty politicians.
 Tours of the federal building can be arranged and are totally worth it.
 After seeing the interior of the building, settle on the grass outside and have yourself a picnic.